TABurrows/taburrows.github.io/_docs/google-cloud/database-networking.md

 Avoid using external IPs, they increase costs and weaken security.

 Within Google Cloud all traffic is encrypted by default.
 Try to use SSL/TLS outside.
 When you need to connect on-prem networks to Google Cloud resources use VPNs or Cloud Interconnect rather than External IPs.

+Use 0.0.0.0/0 with care - and only when appropriate